drhsqlite/fossil-mirror/www/globs.md

 ## Converting `.gitignore` to `ignore-glob`

-Many other version control systems handle the specific case of ignoring certain files differently from fossil: they have you create individual "ignore" files in each folder, which specify things ignored in that folder and below.
-Usually some form of glob patterns are used in those files, but the details differ from fossil.
+Many other version control systems handle the specific case of ignoring certain files differently from Fossil: they have you create individual "ignore" files in each folder, which specify things ignored in that folder and below.
+Usually some form of glob patterns are used in those files, but the details differ from Fossil.

 In many simple cases, you can just store a top level "ignore" file in `.fossil-settings/ignore-glob`.
 But as usual, there will be lots of